TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 When the result mail comes in, see <batch_data> summary element at end, should be all success.
 Browse through the rest.
 Fix as needed.
 Commit.

- After the test upload succeeds, nothing left to do until a few days before it's time to make the issue VV:N live.
+ After the test upload succeeds, good to copy the test landing files to the live web directory for tub-prod to check:

-At that point, first remake the landing files so the doi links go through doi.org (i.e., not running "make crw"):
-  # still in svn/capsules/ directory
-  make cro-scratch  # without crw
-Double-check crossref/dir2.process/issue.xml as above.

-Remake everything else too, just to be sure all is well: make all

-And then copy the final landing files to the live web directory (assuming we've been doing all this on a development machine): host=tug.org dir=/home/httpd/html/TUGboat/tb$VV-N; echo $dir
+(assuming we've been doing all this on a development machine): host=tug.org dir=/home/httpd/html/TUGboat/tb$VV-N; echo $dir